 A loyal and appreciative audience and glowing press from Rolling Stone to the New York Times confirms the appeal of A.J’s genre-spanning music, with six of his albums positioned in various radio charts including Top 40, AAA, Americana, College, and Jazz.
 An ivory-searing New Orleans piano style established an essential juju, but his exploratory pop gems revealed a spectrum of influences from art rock to Americana and beyond.
 Initially signed as a jazz artist, he subsequently charted with an Americana roots release and recorded two well-regarded releases for BMG Records that expanded his audience exponentially.
 His subsequent albums were released on various independent labels and his own label, Seedling Records, established in 2003 to release his own records and that of other artists.

-Having spent the past three years in Nashville where a packed weekly schedule of co-writing sharpened his writing to a keen edge, A.J. says that back home in California his song craft took an instant turn.
+Having spent three years in Nashville where a packed weekly schedule of co-writing sharpened his writing to a keen edge, A.J. says that back home in California his song craft took an instant turn.
 “I began writing for myself again,” he confirms.
-He has recently begun collaborating with the great Leon Russell (“A Song for You,” “This Masquerade”).
+He also began collaborating with the great Leon Russell (“A Song for You,” “This Masquerade”).
 “It’s a thrill and a little surreal to collaborate with Leon Russell.
-He’s been an influence and an inspiration as long as I can remember,” says A.J.
+He’s been an influence and an inspiration as long as I can remember,” said A.J. at the time.

 “A.J.
 Croce has wisdom beyond his years.
 With his music, he represents his generation with a profound sense of honesty in his lyrics and quality in his delivery.
 The future of entertainment is safe in his hands!” - Willie Nelson